1:1 Conversations Across Differences

 It's About Relationships

-If you are a Red seeking a Red/Blue Conversation, an 18-30 year old seeking a Conversation Across Generations, a Rural or Small-Town dweller seeking a Rural/Urban Conversation, or identify as a member of one of these groups* for a Conversation About Race, Ethnicity and Culture, please sign up now. (*Black or African American; American Indian or Alaskan Native; Asian; Native Hawaiian or Other Pacific Islander; Middle Eastern or North African; Hispanic or Latino; Jewish)
+Finding you a partner will be easier for us to do if you are a Red seeking a Red/Blue Conversation, an 18-30 year old seeking a Conversation Across Generations, a Rural or Small-Town dweller seeking a Rural/Urban Conversation, or identify as a member of one of these groups* for a Conversation About Race, Ethnicity and Culture. (*Black or African American; American Indian or Alaskan Native; Asian; Native Hawaiian or Other Pacific Islander; Middle Eastern or North African; Hispanic or Latino; Jewish)

 On the sign-up form, please rank your preference of conversations.
-We encourage you to rank all the conversations that apply to you in the event we cannot give you your first choice.
+You must rank at least two preferences, and we encourage you to rank all the conversations that apply to you in the event we cannot give you your first or second choice.
 All four conversations are excellent!
+We appreciate your flexibility.